-Working Capital
+Working capital

-As at September 30, 2023, KO had cash of \$299,757 and a working capital surplus of \$276,646.
+As at December 31, 2023, KO had cash of \$169,402 and a working capital deficiency of \$38,234.
 Sales tax receivables represent amounts expected to be refunded by the Canadian and New Zealand governments.
-Prepaid expenses and deposits are comprised of Smylers and Otago Project costs and public listing costs.
+Prepaid expenses and deposits are primarily comprised of Smylers and Otago Project costs.